-Some other farmers may want to wait for the critical competition period (the $5^{\text{th}}$ week) before putting in a control measure.
-The effect of varying efficacies of the control measures employed at the two periods are presented in Figures 31 and 32.
+Some other farmers may want to wait for the critical competition period (the $5^{th}$ week) before putting in a control measure.
+The effect of varying efficacies

 It is clear from Figures 31 and 32 that, no matter the efficacy, of the control measure, if it is imposed three or five weeks after planting, heavy losses will still be incurred.
 This is because the effect of the weed begins after emergence of the weed (peaking in the critical competition period).
 The best may be to keep the weeds completely off until the critical competition period is over.